- How to Create a No Code AI Chat Bot and Publish It

 Is Tiiny Host enough for high-traffic bots?

 For static frontends, yes.
-If your chatbot has heavy API usage, ensure the underlying tool (e.g., Wotnot, Chatling, or your own API) can scale.
+If your chatbot has high API usage, ensure the underlying tool (e.g., Wotnot, Chatling, or your own API) can scale accordingly.